YoYuUm/Blonkey/README.md

 passlib==1.6.1
 six==1.4.1

 How to run
 ==========

 Clone this repository and execute "python run.py"

-NOTE: If you want to use your own postgres db you may change the addess in "config.py"
+NOTE: If you want to use your own postgres db you may change the addess in "config.py" and use a different secret key for the CSRF Validation

 Live demo @ Heroku